colinramsay/spotify-to-rdio/README.md

 Imports from a Spotify account to rd.io
 =======================================

-Note that this only works with Spotify's default playlist naming scheme of ARTIST - ALBUM.
+- Note that this only works with Spotify's default playlist naming scheme of ARTIST - ALBUM.
+- Sometimes the script doesn't pick up all of your spotify playlists.
+Just run it multiple times, you don't get duplicates in rd.io.

 Instructions
 ------------